There are three types of warranties in the industry:

 3. Manufacturer’s Labor & Material Warranty

 Because manufacturers produce the material and the material warranty, the contractor you choose will warranty their work of installing the product.
 This is called a workmanship warranty.
 This warranty is to assure the customer that the work was done per the manufacturer’s guidelines for installation.
-If the contractor did something wrong, this warranty states that the contractor will come back to fix the problem without charge to the customer.
-For instance, if a contractor didn’t use enough nails while installing shingles, then the contractor will have to come back to install the proper amount of nails with no cost to the customer.
+If the contractor did something wrong, this warranty states that the contractor will return to fix the problem without charging the customer.
+For instance, if a contractor didn’t use enough nails while installing shingles, the contractor will have to come back to install the proper amount of nails at no cost to the customer.
 The industry standard is a 2-year workmanship warranty, as most problems with a job are identified during that time.
-Most states enforce an “implied workmanship warranty,” which means that regardless of whether the warranty is in writing, a customer expects the purchased job to be installed and perform properly for 1 to 2 years minimum.
+Most states enforce an “implied workmanship warranty,” which means that regardless of whether the warranty is in writing, a customer expects the purchased job to be installed and performed properly for 1 to 2 years minimum.
 Weathercraft will provide a written workmanship warranty if requested.
-Weathercraft has an excellent reputation for installing products properly and fixing any mistakes, regardless of how long ago the product was installed.
+Weathercraft has an excellent reputation for installing products properly and fixing any mistakes, regardless of how long the product was installed.
 How long a company has been in business is a better guideline for a workmanship warranty than any written piece of paper because if a company goes out of business, the paper is worthless.
 Weathercraft finds it amusing that contractors who have been in business for 1 to 2 years offer a 5-year workmanship warranty.
-The company obviously is trying to “trick” its customers into thinking its installs products differently than its competitors.
+The company is trying to “trick” its customers into thinking it installs products differently than its competitors.